 The Disaster Artist(2017)

-James Franco directs and stars in this behind-the-scenes look at Tommy Wiseau's cult phenomenon The Room.
+James Franco directs and gives a Golden Globe-winning performance in this behind-the-scenes look at Tommy Wiseau's cult phenomenon The Room.
 Based on the memoir of The Room co-star Greg Sestero, and starring Dave Franco, Ari Graynor and Seth Rogen alongside a bevy of star-studded cameos....
 More

 A tribute to the joy and madness of making movies, The Disaster Artist follows the outrageous adventures of eccentric filmmaker Tommy Wiseau and his best friend, actor Greg Sestero.
 These two endearing misfits move to L.A. and try to live the Hollywood dream by making their very own feature film, but end up embarking on a wildly unpredictable and hilariously unforgettable production.
 Leading to one of the most infamous, bizarre, and beloved midnight movies of all time, The Room.Hide